EarthProgram/Use-cases/index.md

 Acme Ag partners with a second marketplace (Market2) which has a higher price, and a different and more rigorous verification threshold.
 Jane second guesses her decision and registers on Market2 as well as Market1.

 The first round of carbon credits have already been issued.
-The transition of carbon from Market1 to Market2 requires running additional data collection and uses a different quantification algorithm that is considered by many to be more rigorous and has less uncertainty.
+The transition of carbon from Market1 to Market2 requires running additional data collection and uses a different quantification algorithm that is considered by many to be more rigorous and have less uncertainty.
 Market2 is running on a cosmosSDK chain.

 Acme Ag agrees to underwrite the cost of additional verification.

-Acme Ag does not want Farmer Jane's geolocation to be public and desires that this data be kept private and only available to approved monitors and verifiers in the system because they are worried about a competing company poaching their high performing farmers
+Acme Ag does not want Farmer Jane's geolocation to be public and desires that this data be kept private and only available to approved monitors and verifiers in the system because they are worried about a competing company poaching their high performing farmers.

 ## Distinction / Challenge